InfuseAI/primehub-site/docs/guide_manual/admin-group.md

 ### Shared Volume

 Create shared volume with specific capacity.
+The shared volume is shared among members in the group.

 + `Shared Volume Capacity` Set the capacity of the shared volume.

-+ `Launch Group Only` If enabled, the shared volume is `only mounted` when users select the `same group` to launch a project on PrimeHub page.
++ `Launch Group Only` Set if the shared volume is only mounted in the launch group.
+When a user open a notebook, by default, it will mount the shared volume of the current launch group.
+However, if the user is also the member of a group which configures shared volume `Launch Group Only` as false, this volume would be also mounted in this notebook.
+In this case, you can see current group shared volumes and some non-launch group shared volumes are all mounted in the `/project/` folder.

 ### Job Default Timeout Setting